citp/privacy-policy-historical/t/ti/tim/timespace.com.md

-> *The following text is extracted and transformed from the timespace.com privacy policy that was archived on 2015-12-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151213033311id_/http%3A//www.timespace.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the timespace.com privacy policy that was archived on 2016-06-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160611230524id_/http%3A//www.timespace.com/privacy) for the most accurate reproduction.*

-# Privacy Policy - Time+Space | Virtual Instruments, VST Plugins, Sample Libraries, Sample CDs, Downloads, Tutorial DVDs, Hardware and Software
+# Privacy Policy - Time+Space | Virtual Instruments, VST Plug-ins, Effects Plug-ins and Samples for Music Production

 We are committed to safeguarding the privacy of our website visitors; this policy sets out how we will treat your personal information.